rhkiswani/JavaFF/README.md

             ExceptionUtil.handle(new MailException());
             ExceptionUtil.handle(new SubMailException());

-            //Null is not related to any class from the previous class's, it will be handled by default handler for Throwable.class
+            //Null is not related to any class from the previous class's, it will be handled by the default handler for Throwable.class
-            //which is painting the stack trace by default ExceptionUtil.handle(new NullPointerException());
+            //which is printing the stack trace by default ExceptionUtil.handle(new NullPointerException());

             //We decided to override the default implantation for Throwable.class